 The Sterling Morton Library supports the work and mission of The Morton Arboretum.
 Devoted mainly to the literature of botany and horticulture, especially as it relates to trees and shrubs that can be grown in northern Illinois, the collections of this special library are a unique resource in the Chicago area.
 Open to all, the Library and its collections present scholarly and general interest information resources about plants.

 Most of the circulating collections of the Sterling Morton Library are housed in the Library's main reading room.
-Borrowing privileges are granted to Arboretum staff, members and volunteers.
-Non-members are encouraged and welcome to use our collections on site.
-The children's collection, part of our circulating collection, focuses on books with positive environmental messages about trees, nature, ecosystems, birds and animals.
+Borrowing privileges are granted to Arboretum members, staff, and volunteers.
+Nonmembers are encouraged and welcome to use the collections on site.
+The children's collection, part of our circulating collection, focuses on books with positive environmental messages about trees, nature, ecosystems, birds, and animals.

-- Review our native flora in Plants of the Chicago Region by Swink and Wilhelm
+- Review native flora in Plants of the Chicago Region by Swink and Wilhelm

 - Learn when is the best time to prune forsythia in Lewis Hill's Pruning Made Easy